ivicamil/ArxivKit/README.md

 ### Arxiv Session

 `ArxivSession` object enapsulates network communication and keeps track of individual fetch tasks.
 It is strongly recomended to reuse a single session instance for multiple related tasks or even a single instance for the entire app or command line tool.
-To use any of the APIs from the package, at least one session object must be created and retained:
+Create and retain a session object by calling its initialser:

 ```swift
 let session = ArxivSession()